esp8266/Arduino/README.md

 * Note
  - using Power from USB to Serial is may unstable, they not deliver enough current.

+#### Serial Adapter ####

+There are many different USB to Serial adapters / boards.

+* Note
+ - for full upload management you need RTS and DTR
+ - the chip need to have 3V3 TTL (5V may damage the chip)
+ - not all board have all pins of the ICs as breakout (check before order)
+ - CTS and DSR are not useful for upload (they are Inputs)

+* Working ICs
+ - FT232RL
+ - CP2102
+ - may others (drop a comment)

 #### Minimal hardware Setup for Bootloading and usage ####

 ESPxx Hardware